Pirates vs. Brewers Player Props Betting Odds

-The Milwaukee Brewers host the Pittsburgh Pirates at American Family Field on Friday at 8:10 PM ET.
-Those looking to place a player prop bet can find odds for Christian Yelich, Bryan Reynolds and others in this matchup.
+Bookmakers have set player props for Christian Yelich, Bryan Reynolds and others when the Milwaukee Brewers host the Pittsburgh Pirates at American Family Field on Sunday at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!